 Baharat spice mix

-- In a small saucepan on medium heat, dry roast 1 tablespoon coriander seeds, 1 tablespoon cumin seeds, 1 tablespoon black peppercorns, 5 cloves and 2 green cardamom pods for 2 minutes till fragrant.
-Combine with 1 tablespoon paprika, 1 teaspoon ground cinnamon ½ teaspoon ground nutmeg and ½ teaspoon turmeric then set aside.
+- In a small saucepan on medium heat, dry roast 1 tablespoon coriander seeds, 1 tablespoon cumin seeds, 1 tablespoon black peppercorns, 5 whole cloves and 2 pods green cardamoms for 2 minutes till fragrant.

-Machboos
+Make the Machboos

 - Arrange the chicken in an oven proof baking dish and roast at 230℃/450℉ for 25 minutes till skin turns golden (it doesn't need to be properly cooked though at this stage).

-- In a large dutch oven or heavy bottom saucepan on medium heat, melt 2 tablespoons ghee, add chopped 2 large onions, cover and cook for 10 minutes, stirring occasionally till softened and brown.
+- In a large dutch oven or heavy bottom saucepan on medium heat, melt 2 tablespoon ghee, add chopped 2 large onions, cover and cook for 10 minutes, stirring occasionally till softened and brown.

 Notes